+1. Timber.

-- 1. Timber. - a.
+- a.
 Timber stand composition and structure: The stand to be harvested is primarily a mature closed canopy spruce forest, with small components of birch and aspen and an increasing black spruce component in the lowest elevation portions.
 The stand contains predominantly vigorous white spruce saw and pole-sized trees.
-Measured spruce in the dominant class were between 10-12 inches DBH and the largest measured tree was 16 inches DBH with an average age of cored spruce around 95 years.
-The grass component is low in this stand and is estimated to cover < 10% of the area, and moss is the prevalent groundcover.
-Some low shrubs such as rose and highbush cranberry are present.
-There is an estimated 10% defect for spruce in the stand. - b.
+The stand has been inventoried as a closed white spruce sawtimber forest type, which is the highest volume per acre stand type in the State Forest.
+The grass component is typically low in this type of stand, and aerial imagery shows a minor component of hardwoods.
+Alder, rose, and highbush cranberry are typically understory vegetation, except where thick moss layers prevail.
+Similar stands have low defect levels, mostly from form defects like crooks and forks. - b.
 Stand silvics: The normally merchantable species of trees on the TVSF are white spruce and birch.
 Data and research on regeneration and growth characteristics of these species are compiled within the Resource Analysis of the Tanana Valley State Forest (TVSF) Management Plan.
 The harvest and reforestation systems available in Interior Alaska are also reviewed and listed in the Resource Analysis.
 The results of the public and agency discussions for harvest and reforestation are discussed in the TVSF Management Plan.
 Silvicultural harvest systems that facilitate even-aged (natural) management are generally preferred.
 They mimic the ecological impact of wildfire and other disturbances and result in the greatest increase in site productivity.
 Even-aged management is normally accomplished through clear cuts, patch cuts and heavy partial cuts (such as seed tree or shelterwood systems), which opens up the site to maximum solar gain.
 This results in the greatest production of both young hardwood that is important to wildlife and the spruce understory valuable years later as timber.
 Even-aged management techniques are utilized to provide young, vigorously growing stands in juxtaposition to older, undisturbed stands.
 Such placement of harvest units can optimize natural seedling and the edge effect.
 Regeneration of birch occurs principally from seedfall spread by wind, and secondarily from root-collar sprouting.
 Regeneration of white spruce occurs only from seeds.
 White spruce trees generally produce some level of seed crop every three to five years and large seed crops every five to seven years.
 The proposed sale is a heavy partial cut to remove the mature spruce component of the stand.